Mexican grizzly bear

-The Mexican grizzly bear (Ursus arctos horribilis, formerly Ursus arctos nelsoni) is an extinct population of the grizzly bear in Mexico.
+The Mexican grizzly bear (Ursus arctos horribilis, formerly Ursus arctos nelsoni) is an extinct population of the grizzly bear in the Southwestern United States and Mexico.

-The holotype was shot by H. A. Cluff at Colonia Garcia, Chihuahua in 1899.
+The specimen later designated the holotype of U. a. nelsoni was shot by H. A. Cluff at Colonia Garcia, Chihuahua, in 1899.
 The extinct California grizzly bear extended slightly south into Baja California.
 The bears in Durango, Chihuahua, Sonora and central Mexico were likely more related to the bears of Arizona, New Mexico and Texas than to those of California.

 Description

 Known in the Opatas language as the pissini, the grizzly was one of the heaviest and largest mammals in Mexico.
 It reached a length up to 1.82 m and an average weight of 318 kg.
 Due to its silver fur, it was often named in Spanish as el oso plateado (the silvery bear).
 This bear was also described to have been of a dark color and only rarely with a reddish coat.

 The Mexican grizzly was smaller than the grizzlies in the United States and Canada.
 The general color was pale buffy yellow varying to grayish-white, grizzled from the darker color of the underfur.
 Specimens in worn pelage varied to yellowish-brown and reddish.
 The longest fur hairs were on the throat and the flanks.
 The belly was sparsely haired, lacking the thick underfur of the back and the flanks.